jgwinner/ReactVRBook/README.md

 I thought about making a whole new branch (confusing to some), a whole new director (can take minutes to create all of the React/ReactVR supporting files), and decided the rename was the easiest way to do it.
 I'm open to suggestions on better ways!

-# Countdown to using the files
+# How to use the files

 Either:

- 2. Read my book
+ 1. Read my book to find out

 OR:

- 4. Download Node.js
+ 1. Download Node.js
- 3. Use npm to install ReactVR
+ 2. Use npm to install ReactVR
- 2. Initialize a new directory
+ 3. Initialize a new directory

 Then: (either case)

- 1. Replace the index.vr.js files with the appropriate index_cool_feature.vr.js and client.js (located in the VR folder)
+ 4. Replace the index.vr.js files with the appropriate index_cool_feature.vr.js and client.js (located in the VR folder)
- 0. Put any model files, etc. in the static_assets folder.
+ 5. Put any model files, etc. in the static_assets folder.

  Note that for a large website, you may want to split up the static_assets folder and reorganize your source; these examples have been left artificially simple so as not to clutter up the examples.